-Snickers Cheesecake ~Snickers happens to be my most favorite candy bar.
+Snickers Cheesecake.
+Creamy cheesecake sitting in a graham cracker crust.
+Topped with ribbons of caramel and peanuts.
+Snickers happens to be my most favorite candy bar.
 Well, that isn’t quite true… I have a lot of favorites.
 But give me a choice and I will choose a snicker bar every time.
 One of the special desserts I love to make are cheesecakes.
 So, it is no surprise that as I go through my recipe box I find myself time and again pulling out the cheesecake recipes.
 Hope you enjoy this as much as I do.
-It is adapted from My Baking Adventures.
+Get you fill of snickers with Peanut Butter Snickers Cheesecake, Whopper Malted Cheesecake or Snicker Snack Mix.

 - 2 cups graham cracker crumbs